booster-pocket-router/booster/README.md

 ```
 Note: get help with the `--help` flag.

-Once started, `booster` can be queried and controller through its public HTTP Json API.
+Once started, `booster` can be remotely controller through its public HTTP Json API.
 These are some of the routes available (full documentation coming soon):
 ```
 GET /sources
 list of used sources